Voultapher/sort-research-rs/writeup/sort_safety/text.md

 });
 ```

 In practice a lack of exception safety manifests itself in the variants C and or D described in the section about Ord safety.
+In C++ types are considered either trivially copyable by the type system or not.
+For example `uint64_t` is, and `std::string` isn't.
+In essence the question asked is, does copying the bits of the type suffice to have a meaningful new value, or must a user-defined copy or move operation be called.
+Some of the tested C++ implementations use this property to specialize their implementations and the logic changes accordingly.
+Assuming the user is using types that follow C++ best practices, this helps avoid direct UB, for example `std::string` leaves behind a value in a moved from state, which is safe to destroy, avoiding a potential double-free.
+This analysis does not consider this enough to mark an implementation as exception safe.
+The general theme is one of analyzing behavior in the presence of user mistakes, and types that don't follow C++ best practices are a not too uncommon mistake in C++.
+In addition there are situation where users have no alternative but to interact with thirdparty libraries and or C code with limited or broken RAII semantics.
+Even assuming a world filled exclusively with C++ types following best practices, while duplicating integers will not directly lead to UB, it can easily break adjacent assumptions made about a sort operation only re-arranging elements and not duplicating them, as shown [here](https://github.com/google/crumsort-rs/issues/1).

 ### Observation safety